-EU migrants – a plus for European retailers
+EU migrants – a plus for European retailers?

-Merely one positive example would be Rewe Group, Germany's second-largest retailer by sales.
+One example would be Rewe Group, Germany's second-largest retailer by sales.
 The Cologne-based company states, among a raft of other measures, that it is donating €500,000; providing 11,000 coats, 2,000 warm trousers and 10,000 blankets; as well as organising trainee jobs specifically for young refugees.

 Manufacturers also see big chances.
 "More people must eat more," says Christoph Minhoff, CEO of the German Federation for Food Law & Food Science (BLL).
 "Those coming to us will probably have different tastes and preferences, but that will only make the overall consumer offer broader and more exciting."

 Meanwhile, a bright proposal is currently being touted in EU-Commission circles: The EU milk lake could be distributed among the refugees.
-Presumably Brussels is working on the basis that if you can't rescue migrants, then we should at least save our opulently subsidised dairy farmers from "ruin".
+Presumably Brussels is working on the basis that if you can't rescue migrants, then we should at least save our opulently subsidised dairy farmers from 'ruin'.

 Sheer bureaucracy will doubtless scupper any such talking-shop notions.
 Otherwise, given an agricultural budget of more than €370bn till 2020 and a world-wide glut of 6m tonnes of milk, we very much hope that all refugees love lots and lots of milk.